 - Bad bite

 When people ate a lot of coarse foods, often made even more coarse by the presence of millstone particles in their bread, teeth wore down a lot more than they do now.
-In fact, this is often the reason why ancient people didn’t have many cavities–their teeth wore down faster than bacteria could decay them.
+In fact, this is why ancient people didn’t have many cavities–their teeth wore down faster than bacteria could decay them.
 As teeth wore down, more and more of the teeth would emerge to maintain contact between teeth necessary for chewing, which made supereruption common.

 This level of wear is unusual in modern people, but it does happen, especially if you tend to grind your teeth (bruxism).